Kaimai Tunnel: Completion

 The two headings of the tunnel workings met on 4 June 1976 when two pilot tunnels were drilled through to the other side to check the alignment.
 Though the official hole-through ceremony had been planned for 17 June, the dignitaries had to be content with shovelling some of the rubble as the TBM had again jammed with loose rock.
 Mr. L. Dillon, a project supervisor, became the first person to walk the tunnel end-to-end on 21 June.

 The project plan had called for lining to be done once all excavations had been completed, but deteriorating rock, especially at the western end, meant that the plan had to change.
 The problem was solved by pumping concrete under high pressure behind steel liners.

+Slab track

 Once this was finished, the concrete track bed was laid by the private contractor Robert McGregor and Sons of the United Kingdom.
 Together with British Rail, they had developed a technique for laying paved concrete track (PACT).
 This method was chosen rather than the traditional ballast and sleepers to reduce maintenance costs for the track inside the tunnel.
 The slab track extends about 70 m beyond each end of the tunnel.
+Soft geology and groundwater resulted in voids under the tunnel floor.
+Repairs with resin were made in 2013 and 2018.
+Between 2015 and 2019, a cork pad under the rails was replaced by a rubber pad, as were 800 Pandrol fastener shoulders.